arduino/nicla-sense-me-fw/README.md

 ### Nicla standalone mode
 In this use case, Nicla will be able to control its own sensors without the need for an external host.
 - Make a standalone sketch importing [Arduino_BHY2](Arduino_BHY2) library, follow this [example](Arduino_BHY2/examples/Standalone/Standalone.ino) to write the code.
-- Select Nicla as the compilation target, then compile.
+- Select Nicla Sense ME as the compilation target, then compile and upload.
-- Upload the `.bin` resulting file. (see [Update Nicla firmware](#update-nicla-firmware))

 ### Control Nicla from an arduino board through eslov
 - Upload the [App](Arduino_BHY2/examples/App/App.ino) example to Nicla.
-- Write a sketch for the arduino board acting as a host by importing [Arduino_BHY2_HOST](Arduino_BHY2_HOST) and following the [example](Arduino_BHY2_HOST/examples/Accelerometer/Accelerometer.ino).
+- Use an Arduino board, like a MKR, acting as a host by importing [Arduino_BHY2_HOST](Arduino_BHY2_HOST) and following the [example](Arduino_BHY2_HOST/examples/Accelerometer/Accelerometer.ino).
-- Upload the host sketch to the arduino board.
+- Upload the host sketch to the Arduino MKR board.
-- Connect Nicla to the arduino board through the eslov connector.
+- Connect Nicla to the MKR board with an Eslov cable or I2C pins.

 ### Control Nicla from a PC - web server